 3. Collaborate with influencers

-Partnering up with influential accounts can help you create unique, creative content, and extend your reach to a much bigger audience.
+Influencer marketing is a great way to partner with relevant accounts to help you create unique, creative content, and extend your reach to a much bigger audience.

 Better yet, influencers who are trusted by their followers can help improve brand reputation and increase your credibility.

 There are tons of ways to collaborate with influencers.
 You can co-create products and videos, send out PR packages in exchange for reviews, or invite them to become brand ambassadors.

 A good example is beauty brand Morphe collaborating with beauty influencer James Charles to co-create an eyeshadow palette.